Anoncheg1/pinyin-isearch/README.md

 For example, to find "Sh¨¤ngh¨£i" in text you just type: C-s shanghai.

 Features:
-- white spaces are ignored
+- white spaces are ignored between syllables
 - tone required only in first syllable in text: Zh¨¥n de ma

 # install